isaevartemm/adk_webarena_agent/readme.md

 So when I started this project I saw dozens MCP options for data crawling, unfortunately none of them worked with my self-hosted benchmark webistes (probably of http path) so I wrote my own data crawling tools and imtegrated them with agent capabilities.

 The agent have two main functions - page description and action performance (like clicking buttons or links).
-With this setup I've been able to quickle finish first experiments and now planning to extend research.
+With this setup I've been able to quickly finish first experiments and now planning to extend research.
 I also added additional logging to each of functions

 ## Setup: